Onias III: Politics of the office

 According to 2 Maccabees 4:26–27, Jason was undermined by his brother Menelaus; neither was a Levite, but brothers of Simon and thus Benjaminites.
 When Menelaus removed some vessels from the Temple to curry favor with the Syrian nobles of the Seleucid Empire, Onias accused him publicly.
 Then Onias fled to Daphne near Antioch, where Menelaus, aided by the royal governor Andronicus, had him secretly assassinated in defiance of justice and his oath.
 According to 2 Maccabees 4: 29-39, the murdered Onias III was deeply mourned by both Jews and Greeks, and the king also, on his return, wept for him and sentenced Andronicus to death.

 However, Josephus contradicts this in The Jewish War, where Onias did not flee until the aftermath of the Sixth Syrian War, when the Seleucids, possibly in reaction to a local revolt, sent troops that defiled the Temple and sealed it shut about 167 BCE.
-Josephus says Onias fled to Ptolemaic Egypt, where he was appointed to an important local office under Pharoah Ptolemy VI Philometor.
+Josephus says Onias fled to Ptolemaic Egypt, where he was appointed to an important local office under Pharaoh Ptolemy VI Philometor.
 As an official of the Heliopolite Nome, he established Leontopolis, where he built a replica Temple to Yahweh and was its High Priest since the Temple in Jerusalem was sealed and no sacrifices were being offered there.

 Onias III is the central figure of the legendary history of later times; the Byzantine Chronicon Paschale says he officiated for twenty-four years, thus placing the beginning of his term of office under Egyptian rule.
 The Byzantine Chronographeion Syntomon follows Josephus in mentioning "another Onias" as the successor of Onias III., referring probably to Menelaus.
 According to Martin Hengel, Onias III was seen as too friendly to the Ptolemies by the Seleucid leadership to explain his replacement.
 Hengel is also skeptical of Jason of Cyrene and 2 Maccabees portraying Onias III as a devout priest and his brother Jason as a Hellenizer: The fact that Onias III retreated to the shrine of Apollo and Artemis at Daphne suggests he was not as zealous for keeping the law as 2 Maccabees would suggest, which portrays Onias III's replacement as part of a Seleucid attack on Judaism.